W-J-Trenberth/Linear-Wave-with-Random-Data/README.md

 # Linear-Wave-with-Random-Data
-Code for solving the linear wave equation with damping on the unit interval with fixed boundary conditions.
+Code for solving the linear wave equation with damping on the unit interval (1D) or the unit square (2D) with fixed boundary conditions.